tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Notes

-This Test should also pick up issues such as 29 Feb in a non leap year.
+This Test should also pick up issues such as 29 Feb in a non-leap year.

 [🠱](#indexes-to-the-tests)
 ********************